ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Table missing on main menu page (This cardmap refactor may fix this, have all 4 cardmaps been refactored now?)
-2. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
+1. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
-3. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
+2. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
-4. Update Bugs
+3. Update Bugs
-5. Write tests
+4. Write tests
-6. Add some images to pages / decorate some things or work on match logic
+5. Add some images to pages / decorate some things or work on match logic

 ### Responsive Design